przemas11/my-movies/my-movies-frontend/README.md

-# vite-vue2-starter
+## Frontend app is using:

+- Vite
+- Vue.js 2.6.14
+- Vuelidate 0.7.7
+- Axios
+- Bootstrap

-A simple start for using vue2 with vite, using [underfin's vite-plugin-vue2](https://github.com/underfin/vite-plugin-vue2).
+Vue2 was used with Vite thanks to [underfin's vite-plugin-vue2](https://github.com/underfin/vite-plugin-vue2).

 ## Scripts